 If your school is not holding a Poetry Out Loud competition and you would like to participate, you can organize one.
 All you need are at least two competitors and a teacher or administrator to act as the sponsor.
 For the school competition, three judges, an accuracy judge, and a scorekeeper are required.
 These can be teachers, parents, or members of the community.

 Here’s an example of what a determined student can do.
-Amos Koffa (pictured on the right) wanted to participate in Poetry Out Loud at his school, but could not find a sponsor in the expected departments.
-After a lot of work, he finally found a science teacher willing to act as sponsor, and for three consecutive years, he assisted with registering his school, gathering the judges and participants, and generally organizing the school contest.
-On his third try, Amos became the 2017 State Champion, traveled to Washington, and became one of ten finalists competing for the $20,000 scholarship prize.
+Amos Koffa (pictured on the right) wanted to participate in Poetry Out Loud at their school, but could not find a sponsor in the expected departments.
+After a lot of work, they finally found a science teacher willing to act as sponsor, and for three consecutive years, they assisted with registering their school, gathering the judges and participants, and generally organizing the school contest.
+On their third try, Amos became the 2017 State Champion, traveled to Washington, and became one of ten finalists competing for the $20,000 scholarship prize.

 Feel free to get in touch with us, as we may be able to help you find an interested teacher or administrator at your school.